mayaje/Plaid/README.md

 }
 ```

-This code will return a list of transactions (‘transactions’) as well as an updated cursor (‘next_cursor’) that provides a pointer to the first transaction not returned in the list of transactions (in other words, the “next transaction”).
+This code will return a list of transactions (‘transactions’) that occur prior to the provided cursor as well as an updated cursor (‘next_cursor’) that provides a pointer to the first transaction not returned in the list of transactions (in other words, the “next transaction”).
 We can then use this updated cursor — in this case, ‘efgh’ — as the 'cursor' parameter in subsequent calls of the getTransactions function.

 We need to provide a null cursor the first time we call this function under the new API: that the server returns results after a given cursor/pointer, so there’s nothing to initialize it to for the first call.